DevRomu/DevRomu/README.md

 </p>

 <p align = "center"><b>
-Hi, my name is Rhomill I was bitten by a radioactive coding spider, now I want to become a Fullstack developer or Frontend Dev :) .
+Hi, my name is Rhomill I was bitten by a radioactive coding spider, now I want to become an DevOps Engineer :) .
 I'm pretty sure you know the rest.
 </b></p>

 <p align = "center">